wingfers/Low-cost-consumption-water-quality-monitoring-for-local-lagoons-and-lakes/README.md

 # Low-Consumption Water Quality Monitoring Station
 Group Name: ElectroGallos

-This project builds a low-power water quality monitoring station that utilizes an ESP32 microcontroller to collect and transmit real-time data to Thingspeak for visualization and further analysis using Matlab.
+This project builds a low-power water quality monitoring station that utilizes an ESP32 microcontroller to collect and transmit real-time data to Thingspeak for visualization and further analysis using MATLAB.

 ## Features